gayashiva/Thesis/References/Inspire Faculty Proposal.md

 year.
 Therefore, there exists weather conditions where they can last as long as the water supplies last (see Fig. 6.2).
 Paper III provides the datasets and methodology used to produce these simulations.

+Successfully creating such an artificial glacier could provide unprecedented scientific insights in the processes governing glacial dynamics.
+More importantly, it could pave the way for climate adaptation strategies.

 ## Research done so far